 Singapore Botanic Gardens is a beautiful historic attraction, over 150 years old and a UNESCO World Heritage Site.
 It was once a British colonial tropical garden.
 The gardens cover a huge area, with stunning green walkways, ponds, heritage trees and photogenic tunnels of leaves and flowers.
 My favourite area was the landscaped National Orchid Garden, which is overgrown with thousands of species of stunning orchids in vibrant colours.

-Koon Seng Road
+9. Koon Seng Road

 By Alex of The Swedish Nomad

 Koon Seng Road has quickly become a popular hotspot for Instagrammers travelling to Singapore.
 The colourful houses line up along the road and it doesn’t get much more picturesque than this.
 These old houses come in green, turquoise, pink, blue, yellow and many more colours.
 It’s a classic Instagrammable spot in Singapore.

-It’s located a bit off the main route though, so it’s best to get here by taxi.
+How to Get There: Koon Seng Road is located a bit off the main route, so it’s best to get here by taxi.
 UBER or Grab are the best options if you want a quick and cheap ride.
 Just make sure that you have an internet connection because taxis normally don’t drive by this residential area.

 Lined with colourful red lanterns, picturesque Peranakan shophouses and markets selling cheap trinkets and souvenirs, Singapore’s Chinatown, located on Pagoda Street, is a stark contrast from the skyscrapers of the nearby Downtown Core area and offers many instagrammable photo opportunities.
 The nearby Chinatown food street is also a haven for amazing hawker food stalls where you’ll find the best Chili Crab in Singapore.

 The Singapore Flyer is a giant Ferris Wheel located on the Marina East side of the Marina Bay area.
 The Singapore Flyer offers spectacular views over the Marina Bay, ArtScience Museum, Helix Bridge and the Gardens by the Bay.

 Located in Kampong Glam is where you’ll find the buzzing, all-hours, hipster street – Haji Lane.
 Featuring an eclectic mix of hole-in-the-wall cafes and bars, hip shopping boutiques and totally instagrammable street murals, Haji Lane is the place to go to experience the more diverse side of Singapore.

-The Chinese Gardens, located in Jurong East, is a bit of a hike from the city centre, but well worth a visit if you’re on a mission to find the most Instagrammable places in Singapore!
+One of the more hidden Instagrammable places in Singapore, the Chinese Gardens, located in Jurong East, is a bit of a hike from the city centre, but well worth a visit if your main mission is to find Instagram worthy places in Singapore!

 By Mar Pages of Once In A Lifetime Journey